ros2/rcutils/QUALITY_DECLARATION.md

 ### Linters and Static Analysis

-TODO fix link

-`rcutils` uses and passes all the standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
+`rcutils` uses and passes all the ROS2 standard linters and static analysis tools for a C package as described in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters-and-static-analysis).
+Passing implies there are no linter/static errors when testing against CI of supported platforms.

-TODO any qualifications on what "passing" means for certain linters

 ## Dependencies